canvas-medical/pydian/README.md

                 'maybe_present_value?': get(source, 'somekey.nope.not.there', apply=str.upper),
                 # Use the DROP enum to set objects to `None` relative to the data element
                 'maybe_present_object?': {
-                    'static_value': 'Some static data', # Without DROP, this will always be present 'maybe_present_value?': get(source, 'somekey.nope.not.there', apply=str.upper, drop_level=DROP.THIS_OBJECT)
+                    'other_static_value': 'More static data', # Without DROP, this will always be present 'maybe_present_value?': get(source, 'somekey.nope.not.there', apply=str.upper, drop_level=DROP.THIS_OBJECT)
                 },
             }